tryor/trygo/README.md

 ```go
 c.TplNames = "admin/add.tpl"
 ```
-then beego will find the file in the path:static/templates/admin/add.tpl
+then ssss will find the file in the path:static/templates/admin/add.tpl

 if you don't set TplNames,sss will find like this:
 ```go